GREENSBORO, N.C. — More work is being done at the Greensboro Randolph mega-site that will soon be home to the Toyota manufacturing plant.

 "As I pulled up here this afternoon and I see that nice beautiful building pad out there, that's a little bit better than the last time I saw when I was out there.
 That's really exciting because that means construction is all right getting ready to go underway," Franklin said.

-The $1.2 billion plant will make batteries for electric cars and it will create more than 1,700 jobs.
+The $1.2 billion plant will make car batteries and it will create more than 1,700 jobs.

 "They're good quality jobs, they're high paying jobs, they're going to have a good benefits and that allows the individuals in the community to be better off than they were before," Franklin said.